-Leave a voice message with your name, relationship to the student, student's name, grade (or Pu'uhonua teacher for Grades 6-12), reason for and expected duration of the absence.
+Leave a voice message with your name, relationship to the student, student's name, grade (or Advisory teacher for Grades 6-12), reason for and expected duration of the absence.
 Notes from a physician are required for absences of more than four days due to illness.
 Tardiness is monitored by the Elementary or Secondary Administrator.
+If no communication is recieved about your child's absence (by way of phone call, email or in person) on the day of, your child will be marked absent unexcused.